 Being a hairstylist can take a toll on your physical health.
 You must know how to take care of your health.
 Along with mental health, taking care of your physical health is also very important.
 The life of a hairstylist, cosmetologist, or esthetician comes with many hardships.

 To start your career in cosmetology, you should start preparing from a young age.
-Qualifying the cosmetology state exam of your native state will be your stepping stone.
+Qualifying for the cosmetology state exam of your native state will be your stepping stone.
 To start for your state board exam, try our free cosmetology practice test and ace your exam.